Serving

 Prep

-Often translated as "Fish Flavor Pork", Yu Shiang means "Aromatic Fish".
-This refers not to fish being included but to using a sauce similar to that used for fish.
+Often called "Fish Flavor Pork", Yu Shiang means "Aromatic Fish".
+No fish is included, but the sauce is similar to that used for fish.
 The salted radish leaves give it an interesting, almost smoky flavor.
-The prep time is almost all for slicing the pork, which can be done well ahead.

 1